Updated 2026 · Minnesota Law

 Under Minn.
 Stat. § 504B.178, a Minneapolis landlord has 21 calendar days after the tenancy ends to return your security deposit.
 If the landlord makes deductions, they must provide a written, itemized statement of each deduction along with copies of receipts, invoices, or estimates supporting each charge.

-Important: Must pay interest on deposits.
+Important: 3 weeks after termination or receipt of forwarding address, whichever is later; must pay interest on all deposits.
 The clock starts when the tenancy legally terminates — typically your move-out date or lease end date, whichever is later.
 To protect your rights, provide your forwarding address in writing on or before your move-out date.

 Penalty for Violation